Berlin fashion spotlight: Designer Hien Le

 It’s an innovative city where creativity flourishes.
 There are plenty of events and opportunities to meet people in the industry.
 Berlin has become an international fashion destination – yet it isn’t as costly as other fashion capitals.
 Over the years, working in different areas in the fashion industry has allowed me to build connections both locally – and beyond.

-What makes Berlin and its fashion scene so special is because it’s a vibrant, ever-evolving city.
+What makes Berlin and its fashion scene so special is because it's ever-evolving.
 That’s exciting.
 Even in just the last few years, it’s grown, expanded and advanced.
 There are world-renowned events like Berlin Fashion Week, and the selection of supportive fashion institutions like the German Fashion Council and calibre of new talented designers is extraordinary.